Eyezuhk/FNLocalCloud/README.md

    By default, the agent listens on port 80 and the client listens on port 443.

    If you've chosen different ports during setup, use those instead.

+   Remember to open the chosen ports on your cloud provider.

 ## Removing FNCloud Service

 To remove the FNCloud service, associated files, and firewall rules, follow these steps:

-1. **Download the Removal Script**: Download the remove_fncloud.sh script from the repository.
+1. Download the Removal Script**: Download the remove_fncloud.sh script from the repository.

    ```bash
    wget https://raw.githubusercontent.com/Eyezuhk/FNLocalCloud/main/remove_fncloud.sh
    ```

-2. **Make the Script Executable: Make the script executable with the following command:
+2. Make the Script Executable: Make the script executable with the following command:

    ```bash
    chmod +x remove_fncloud.sh
    ```

-3. **Execute the Script: Execute the script with root privileges using the following command:
+3. Execute the Script: Execute the script with root privileges using the following command:

    ```bash
    sudo ./remove_fncloud.sh